gsoules/MkDocs/digital-archive/docs/technology/mkdocs.md

 MkDocs comes with a built-in dev-server that lets you preview your documentation as you work on it.
 To run the server:

-- Go to the `MkDocs repository`
+- In Windows Explorer, navigate to the MkDocs repository
-- Open a Command or Git Bash window
+`Dropbox\Digital Archive AvantLogic\MkDocs\digital-archive`
-- CD to the `digital-archive` folder if not there already
+- Open a Windows PowerShell or Git Bash window
 - Run the following command:

 ```